dkshah25/dkshah25/README.md

 - 🌱 I’m currently learning **Web Dev, Generative AI**

-- 👨‍💻 All of my projects are available at [dharmit-shah.netlify.app](dharmit-shah.netlify.app)
+- 👨‍💻 All of my projects are available at [https://dharmit-shah.netlify.app](https://dharmit-shah.netlify.app)

 - 📫 How to reach me **dharmitshah2007@gmail.com**